janzheng/janzheng/README.md

 This is the repository for my personal blog and portfolio site.
 Feel free to browse.

+The code of this site is somewhat based off Nathan McGinness's personal site, [nthn](http://nthn.net)

 # How to Make Your Own